-Action words are verbs that convey doing.
+Action verbs convey doing.
 For example, “He collaborated with the marketing team,” or “She fostered better community relations.”

-We asked recruiters and hiring managers which action verbs impact them the most during the recruiting and hiring process.
+We asked recruiters and hiring managers which action verbs impressed them the most when they reviewed resumes.
+Here are their 195 favorite verbs, organized by category.

 Use the following verbs to show that you have the ability to lead and manage effectively.